The Best Grass Seed For the UK

 3) Speedy Seed:

-Speedy Seed is a unique product in that some of the grass seed is annual.
+I recommended Speedy Seed because some of the grass seed is annual.
 That means some of the grass will die off within one year.

 If you’re a little confused as to why anyone would want to grow a lawn for just one year, let me explain.

-Speedy Seed has added perennial grass which grows more slowly but doesn’t die off at the end of the year.
+Speedy Seed also contains perennial grass, which grows more slowly but doesn’t die off at the end of the year.